I’ve been told I have breast cancer. What treatment will I have?

 Colchester Hospital University NHS Foundation Trust, 108 Medical Chambers

-This article discusses the different types of treatment for breast cancerAbnormal, uncontrolled cell division resulting in a malignant tumour that may invade surrounding tissues or spread to distant parts of the body. and explains how breast cancer treatment is tailored for each individual.
+This article discusses the different types of treatment for breast cancerAbnormal, uncontrolled cell division resulting in a malignant tumour that may invade surrounding tissues or spread to distant parts of the body. and explains how breast cancer treatment is tailored.

 Breast Cancer Treatments; Contents

 - Surgery for breast cancer

 - Reducing the risk of the breast cancer recurring